Arts Week in Year 6

-PE days: this half term, outdoor PE will be on Monday and Friday.
-Please make sure you have appropriate kit and that all kit is named.
+PE days: this half term, outdoor PE will be on Mondays and Thursdays.
+Please make sure you have appropriate kit for the weather and that all kit is named.

 Each week the children will have two sessions of PE - one indoor session and one outdoor session.
 As ever, we ask that children have their PE kits in school on Monday and take them home on a Friday.
 This is because our PE days can change depending on the weather or to fit around other events in school.
 Please ensure all items are named and that the children have a full change of clothes.
 For more information about PE kits, please see our school uniform section.
 As the children in Year 6 are growing up, we do encourage them to bring in and wear deodorant.
 However, due to changing areas and children with asthma, we do not allow spray deodorants in school.